 Even if you weren’t already taking metformin before your pregnancy, your doctor may prescribe it for use during your pregnancy.
 For instance, if you’re already taking insulin for type 2 diabetes, your doctor may prescribe metformin along with the insulin to better control your blood sugar levels.

 Your doctor may also prescribe metformin if you have a higher risk of developing gestational diabetes.
 Metformin could help reduce that risk.
 Risk factors for gestational diabetes include being overweight, having prediabetes, or having developed gestational diabetes in prior pregnancies.

 There’s one more thing to keep in mind about the benefits of metformin during pregnancy.
-Some studies suggest that women with PCOS who take the drug during pregnancy can lower their risk of miscarriage.
+Some suggest that women with PCOS who take the drug during pregnancy can lower their risk of miscarriage.

 Metformin has a very low risk of birth defects and complications for your baby, making this drug safe to take before and during pregnancy.

 Metformin is also safe to take while breastfeeding your child.
 Trace amounts of the medication might be detected in breast milk, but it won’t harm or affect your infant’s growth and development.

 If you have questions about the safety of using metformin before or during pregnancy, talk to your doctor or pharmacist.
 They can further explain the benefits and risks of using this drug during this critical time in the health of you and your baby.